Application Process

 MS-4 rotations at UT Health San Antonio Department of Urology

 It is advisable that applicants for any Urology residency program try to do a rotation with their preferred training programs.
 This will help them to get to know the residents they may be training with, the strengths & weaknesses of the program, and the faculty.
-We usually have 3-4 MS-4 rotators on service during the summer and fall of the academic year.
-At least 1 of these 4-week positions is held for outside students during each period.
-Students usually rotate on the Pediatric, University Hospital, Adult Oncology (Santa Rosa) and South Texas VA services during their time here.
-Students are required to do a short (15 minute) presentation on an assigned topic to demonstrate their learning and teaching skills.
+We usually have 3-4 MS-4 rotators on service each month during the summer and fall of the academic year.
+Students usually rotate at University Hospital (Adult and Pediatric Services), Multispecialty and Research Hospital (home students only), South Texas VA (home students only), and UT Health/UH outpatient clinics during their time here.
+Students are required to do a short (10 minute) presentation on an assigned topic to demonstrate their learning and teaching skills.
 Research and QI projects with faculty and residents are also possible during this time but may extend beyond the actual time on service.
 Interaction with the faculty is important if letters of recommendation are sought.
 The MS-4 slots fill quickly and are usually granted on a first-come basis.
 A background check is required of all rotators and references may be requested if there are too many applicants for the available positions.
-In general, interviews for applicants to Urology programs occur in the months of September through.
-Rotations are scheduled through VSAS.
+Rotations are scheduled through VSLO.
+If you do not hear a response back within 3-4 weeks, please reach out to us.

 Application process for PGY-1 positions.